This microseminar anticipates Katherine McKittrick’s Katz Distinguished Lecture in the Humanities, Fall 2023.

 Microseminars

-The Simpson Center offers microseminars at the graduate level that reflect its commitments to crossdisciplinary research, digital humanities, and public scholarship.
+The Simpson Center periodically offers microseminars at the graduate level that reflect its commitments to crossdisciplinary research, digital humanities, and public scholarship.
 These courses are typically one-credit, credit/no credit, allowing students to fit them into regular departmental coursework.
 They are frequently structured around the work of a visiting speaker, letting students grow familiar with a speaker's work and deepening the possibility of real exchange while they are here.

 The concept of borderlands has influenced US historiography and other disciplines for decades.